CESNET/eInfra-docs/topics/compute/secure-vpn/docs/index.md

 ## Connecting to VPN

-Tutorials will show how to setup **WireGuard** with the configuration you have otained from CERIT-SC Team.
+Tutorials will show how to setup **WireGuard** with the configuration you have obtained from CERIT-SC Team.

 === "Windows"